sitemule/ILEastic/README.md

 # Moving on
 So far we have implemented the basic features like `il_listen` , `il_responseWrite` and `il_addRoute` - look at the prototypes in `ILEastic.rpgle` header file for the complete list of features.
-There are still much work to do, however - all the plumbing around with git / compile / deploy are working.
+There is still much work to do, however - all the plumbing around with git / compile / deploy is working.
 We at Sitemule.com are striving to move the core of the IceBreak server into the ILEastic project over the next couple of months.
 So stay tuned.